mlyg/ml_notepad/textbooks/probabilistic_ml.md

 30. **Alignment problem**: potential discrepancy between what we ask the algorithm to optimise and what we actually want them to do.
 One proposed solution is to use inverse reinforcement learning where the agent infers the reward by observing human behaviour

 ## Chapter 2
-1. Epistemic uncertainty: also known as model uncertainty
+1. **Epistemic uncertainty**: also known as model uncertainty
-2. Aleotoric uncertainty: also known as data uncertainty, irreducible
+2. **Aleotoric uncertainty**: also known as data uncertainty, irreducible
-3. The main hypothesis in active learning is that if a learning algorithm can choose the data it wants to learn from, it can perform better than traditional methods with substantially less data for training.
+3. The main hypothesis in **active learning** is that if a learning algorithm can choose the data it wants to learn from, it can perform better than traditional methods with substantially less data for training.
 4. Random variables can be constant such as the indicator function
-5. The probability density function is the derivative of the cumulative density function
+5. The **probability density function** is the **derivative** of the cumulative density function
-6. The inverse of the cdf is called the inverse cdf/percent point function (ppt)/quantile function
+6. The inverse of the cdf is called the **inverse cdf/percent point function** (ppt)/**quantile** function.
+The cdf a function that takes a value of the random variable x and outputs the fraction of x values below that value.
+The inverse cdf takes a fraction of values and outputs the x value for which the x values below that value correspond to the fraction of data.
 7. Unconditional independence means p(X,Y) = p(X)p(Y), while conditional independence means p(X,Y|Z) = p(X|Z)p(Y|Z)
 8. Independence variables: P(A|B) = P(A).
-9. Linearity of expectation: E[aX+b] = aE[x]+b
+9. **Linearity of expectation**: E[aX+b] = aE[x]+b
 12. V[aX+b] = a^2V[X]
-13. Law of iterated expectations/law of total expectation: E[X]=EY[E[X|Y]] i.e. take weighted average of subpopulations
+13. **Law of iterated expectations/law of total expectation**: E[X]=EY[E[X|Y]] i.e. take weighted average of subpopulations
-14. Law of total variance/conditional variance formula: V[X]=EY[V[X|Y]]+VY[E[X|Y]] i.e. the overall variance of a random variable X can be evaluated as the sum of the within-sample and between-sample of X sampled on another random variable Y.
+14. **Law of total variance/conditional variance formula**: V[X]=EY[V[X|Y]]+VY[E[X|Y]] i.e. the overall variance of a random variable X can be evaluated as the sum of the within-sample and between-sample of X sampled on another random variable Y.
-15. Bayes' rule is prior distribution (p(H=h)) multiplied by the likelihood (p(Y=y|H=h)) normalised by the marginal likelihood (p(Y=y))
+15. **Bayes' rule** is prior distribution (p(H=h)) multiplied by the likelihood (p(Y=y|H=h)) normalised by the marginal likelihood (p(Y=y))
-16. The likelihood is a function since y is fixed, while it is called the observation distribution if y not fixed
+16. The **likelihood** is a **function** since y is fixed, while it is called the observation distribution if y not fixed
-17. Inverse probability: inferring the state of the world from observations of outcomes.
+17. **Inverse probability**: inferring the state of the world from observations of outcomes.
 Bayes' theorem solves the inverse probability problem (posterior distribution)
-18. The binomial distribution is a generalisation of the Bernoulli distribution for multiple events.
+18. The **binomial distribution** is a generalisation of the Bernoulli distribution for multiple events.
 The binomial coefficient is the formula for calculating combinations (where order does not matter, in contrast to permutations)
 19. The logit function is the inverse of the sigmoid function, with domain [0,1]
-20. The multinomial distribution generalises the binomial distribution to more than two outcomes, and generalises the categorical distribution to more than one event
+20. The **multinomial distribution** generalises the binomial distribution to more than two outcomes, and generalises the categorical distribution to more than one event
 21. The softmax function is the multinomial logit
-22. The term 'temperature' related to the softmax function comes from the Boltzmann distribution which has the same form as the softmax function
+22. The term '**temperature**' related to the softmax function comes from the Boltzmann distribution which has the same form as the softmax function
-23. Log-sum-exp trick: numerical stability trick to avoid exponentiating large numbers in the softmax formula, and applied to the cross entropy loss by modifying it to accept logits rather than probabilities.
+23. **Log-sum-exp trick**: numerical stability trick to avoid exponentiating large numbers in the softmax formula, and applied to the cross entropy loss by modifying it to accept logits rather than probabilities.
 LSE works because we can shift the values in the exponent by an arbitrary constant c while still computing the same final value, and if we set c = max{x1...xn} then the largest positively exponentiated term is exp(0) = 1
-24. The precision of a Gaussian is the inverse of the variance
+24. The **precision** of a Gaussian is the **inverse of the variance**
-25. The probit function is the inverse of the cdf of a Gaussian
+25. The **probit** function is the **inverse of the cdf of a Gaussian**
-26. Homoscedastic regression: variance is fixed and independent of input.
+26. **Homoscedastic regression**: variance is **fixed** and independent of input.
 Opposite of heteroscedastic regression
-27. The softplus ensures that the resultant output is non-negative
+27. The **softplus** ensures that the resultant output is **non-negative**
-28. The Gaussian distribution is the most popular distribution in statistics because:
+28. The **Gaussian distribution** is the most popular distribution in statistics because:
 * two easy to interpret parameters
-* Central limit theorem: good for modelling residual errors i.e. noise
+* **Central limit theorem**: good for modelling residual errors i.e. noise
 * makes the least number of assumptions (i.e. maximum entropy) subject to the constraint of a specified mean and variance
 29. The Dirac delta function is what happens if the variance of the Gaussian approaches 0, making an infinitely tall spike
-30. The sifting property of the Dirac delta function is important: Dirac delta function shifted by an amount -x.
+30. The **sifting property** of the Dirac delta function is important: Dirac delta function shifted by an amount -x.
 Multiplying the Dirac delta function by f(y) and integrating, gives the value of f(y) at the x
-31. The Student t-distribution is an alternative to the Gaussian distribution that is robust to outliers.
-This is because the probability density decays as a polynomial function of the squared distance from the centre, compared to the exponential function in a Gaussian distribution, so there is more probability mass (heavy tails) at the ends. v is the number of degrees of freedom, where higher v makes it approach a Gaussian distribution
+31. The **Student t-distribution** is an alternative to the Gaussian distribution that is robust to outliers.
+This is because the probability density **decays as a polynomial function of the squared distance from the centre**, compared to the exponential function in a Gaussian distribution, so there is more probability mass (heavy tails) at the ends. **v is the number of degrees of freedom**, where higher v makes it approach a Gaussian distribution
-32. The Cauchy/Lorentz distribution is the Student distribution with v = 1.
-This has very heavy tails compared to the Gaussian
+32. The **Cauchy/Lorentz distribution** is the Student distribution with v = 1.
+This has **very heavy tails** compared to the Gaussian
-33. The half Cauchy distribution is folded over on itself so all its probability density are positive real values
+33. **Heavy-tailed distributions** are probability distributions whose tails are not exponentially bounded 34.The half Cauchy distribution is folded over on itself so all its probability density are positive real values
 34. The Laplace distribution (also known as the double sided exponential distribution) also has heavy tails
 35. Both the Student t and Laplace distribution are used for robust linear regression
 36. The Beta distribution is constrained to [0,1]. a = b = 1 gives a uniform distribution, a > 1, b > 1 gives unimodal distribution